-Here at Franchise City We get hundreds of calls from people asking about buying a Subway Franchise.
+Here at Franchise City We receive hundreds of calls from clients asking about buying a Subway Franchise.
 Is it a good investment?

 Now as Franchise brokers and consultants we are in a unique position in that we have access to every Franchise Disclosure Document out there.
 We also speak regularly with existing Subway franchise owners selling their locations and we hear the reasons why they want to sell.
 One of our partners here at franchise.city was also a multi units Subway owner for a number of years before selling his stores.

 So lets start with what I say when clients come to me asking "should I buy a Subway franchise?"